-IBML's investment in Macquarie Gold Limited has been fully impaired on the basis that the company was in receivership, and is now a wholly owned subsidiary which is dormant.
+IBML's investment in Macquarie Gold Pty Limited (formerly Macquarie Gold Limited) has been fully impaired on the basis that the company was in receivership, and is now a wholly owned subsidiary which is dormant.

 IBML's investment in Zamia Metals Limited (ZGM) has been fully impaired on the basis that the company's shares are currently delisted from the ASX.